 Home inspection costs range according to size, age and location of the home.
 Your Royal LePage sales representative can recommend a reputable home inspection service or arrange for an inspector to visit your property.

-1. Take a look at general upkeep.
+When you fall in love with a home, the things you like about it can blind you to its problems.
+Next time you go to an open house or tour a property with an agent, keep your eyes open with these top tips:1.
+Take a look at general upkeep.
 Is it clean?
 Are lawns left uncut?
 Do walls need paint?
 If the small stuff hasn’t been taken care of, there’s a good chance that bigger issues have been ignored as well.

 2. Test it.
 Try out lights, faucets, toilets, air conditioning and major appliances.